brianzinn/react-babylonjs/README.md

 $ yarn add react-babylonjs
 ```

-There is a peer dependency on `@babylonjs/core` and if you are building a GUI then `@babylonjs/gui`.
+`react-babylonjs` *v2+* relies on the **ES6** `@babylonjs/*` NPMs.
+If you are want to use the `babylonjs` NPM then use the last *v1.x* of `react-babylonjs`.

 # Usage Styles
-`react-babylonjs` tries to remain unopinionated about how you integrate BabylonJS with ReactJS.
+`react-babylonjs` tries to remain unopinionated about how you integrate BabylonJS with React.
 This module provides a 100% declarative option and/or you can customise by adding code.

 ## 100% Declarative add BabylonJS to your project with **zero** code!

-With declarative (JSX) coding and HMR, you experience the same development workflow - ie: save changes in your editor and see them immediately in the browser.
-Note when the light is dimmed, that the state changes persist even **after** HMR updates
+With declarative (TSX/JSX) coding and HMR, you experience the same development workflow - ie: save changes in your editor and see them immediately in the browser.
+Note in this capture when the light is dimmed that the state changes persist even **after** HMR updates

 ![BabylonJS HMR](https://raw.githubusercontent.com/brianzinn/react-babylonjs/master/media/react-babylonjs-hmr.gif)